-In an effort to increase fruit and vegetable consumption in Wisconsin, the Department of Health Services' Nutrition and Physical Activity program developed "Got Dirt?" - a program designed to assist with the implementation of school, community, and child care gardens.
+In an effort to increase fruit and vegetable consumption in Wisconsin, the Department of Health Services Nutrition and Physical Activity Program developed "Got Dirt?," a program designed to assist with the implementation of school, community, and child care gardens.

-Note: The PDF version of the "Got Dirt?"
-Garden Toolkit available on this page is very large and may take a long time to open and/or print from your computer, particularly for people using a dial-up connection.
+To request a copy of the toolkit, please complete and return the order form (Word), or download a copy of the toolkit from this page.
+Note: The PDF version of the Got Dirt?
+Garden Toolkit available from this page is very large and may take a long time to open and/or print from your computer, particularly for people using a dial-up Internet connection.

 Got Dirt?
-Garden Toolkit (PDF, 2.7 MB)
+Garden Toolkit P-40112 (English and Spanish) (PDF)

-Toolkit – Table of Contents
+Got Dirt?
+Garden Toolkit – Table of Contents